 Despite an overall increase in security investment over the past decade, organizations are still plagued by breaches.
 What’s more, we’re learning that many of the attacks that result in breaches misuse encryption in some way.
 (By comparison, just four percent of data breaches tracked by Gemalto’s Breach Level Index were “secure breaches” in that the use of encryption rendered stolen data useless).

 Human error has a well-documented history of causing data breaches.
-According to data received by risk consulting firm Kroll, human error was the cause of approximately 90 percent of data breach reports data received by the Information Commissioner’s Office (ICO) between 2017 and 2018.
+According to a CybSafe analysis of data from the UK Information Commissioner’s Office (ICO), human error was the cause of approximately 90 percent of data breaches in 2019.
+This is up from 61% and 87% the previous two years.
 Meanwhile, Verizon’s 2019 Data Breach Investigations Report (DBIR) found error to be a causal event in 21 percent of breaches.
-Loss, mis delivery and other types of human-related errors also placed on Verizon’s of top action varieties in incidents and breaches for the year.
+Loss, misdelivery and other types of human-related errors also placed on Verizon’s top action varieties in incidents and breaches for the year.

 I think it’s interesting to look at how human error has contributed to some of the latest data breaches.
 I’ll share the publicly known causes and impacts of these breaches.
 But I’d also like to highlight how the misuse of encryption often compounds the effects of human error in each type of breach.